Planning Guide

 BE ON TIME.
 We have a very busy schedule and cannot hold buses or delay starting events.
 If you’re late, the whole group may miss out on something!

 BE RESPECTFUL.
 We don’t always get a lot of personal space on Youth Tour.
-Some of the places we visit will be crowded, we travel by bus and public transportation, and you’ll share a room with up to two other students in our group.
+Some of the places we visit will be crowded, we travel by bus and public transportation.
 Please respect the rights of others and be tolerant of any differences.

 LOOK OUT FOR EACH OTHER.
-You can avoid potentially dangerous situations by being aware of your surroundings and following the rules of our buddy system.
+You can avoid potentially dangerous situations by being aware of your surroundings and following the buddy system.
 You’ll have freedom to explore some places in small groups, but never alone.
 If you see someone in our group is alone, invite them to join you.
 We’ll have a designated meeting spot after each stop – if you get separated from the group, meet at the designated spot at the designated time.
-We’ll do a quick “buddy check” each time we meet back on the tour bus before leaving.
+We’ll do a quick headcount each time we meet back on the tour bus before leaving.

 RESPECT THE CURFEW.
 An 11:00 p.m. in-room curfew is strictly enforced.
 Chaperones will check that everyone is in their room each night and security guards are on each floor of the hotel.
 You are not allowed to visit other rooms or have visitors in your room after curfew.
 Please remain reasonably quiet after curfew so others may rest up for the next day.